 However, silicone may not stick well to some inflatable hot tub surfaces (due to the type of material).
 For a better result, we recommend using a special repair kit.
 The vinyl repair kit includes a tube with vinyl glue, a transparent vinyl patch, and an applicator for the glue.

 If you would like more information about hot tub leaks, their types, and how to prevent them, read our article on how to fix a hot tub leak.

 Maintain hot tub safely

-You should keep your hot tub safe whether your hot tub is in use or not.
+You should keep a hot tub safe whether it is in use or not.
 We provide you with 4 accessories which will help to maintain the hot tub safely and prolong its lifespan.

 Cover the hot tub

 A hot tub cover is essential and here we will explain why.
 Firstly, it protects the hot tub water from getting contaminants from the environment, so you won’t need to clean the hot tub as much and you will need fewer chemicals.
 Secondly, the hot tub cover will prevent heat from escaping, thereby saving you money on hot tub heating.